 The plain and simple truth is that a shipping container is designed to be stacked and have pretty much zero horizontal external pressure.
 Burying it will add a LOT of side pressure, especially if you’re in a rain-prone environment or have certain soils.
 They’re just not built for that.
 Might as well just build a frame and fill it with cement in the walls for a lot cheaper.

-If you’re gonna use a shipping container bunker as a living container, realize that it’s most likely made out of Corten Steel.
+If you’re gonna use a shipping container bunker as an underground shelter, realize that it’s most likely made out of Corten Steel.
 Pretty decent stuff as long as it doesn’t get scratched and dented.
 If it does, it’ll start rusting through.
 Not a good thing if you’re 10 feet underground.
 They are pretty cheap and have their place in your plans if you’re smart.
 Here’s an example of one I found on Amazon for $2500:

 Remember though, just because it’s metal doesn’t make it bullet-proof (one big advantage to an underground bunker) Don’t take my word for it, do some research specifically looking at the limitations and dangers of burying shipping containers for yourself instead of just looking at the cost savings.
 Structurally, pipes are MUCH better at withstanding pressure, from any direction.
 The problem is that they’re round and we like our stuff to be on flat floors with flat walls.
 If, however, you could put a rectangular shipping container into a cylindrical pipe underground, you’d be set structurally.
 You’d still have to deal with the fact that you’re buried underground though.
 Here’s a video of an example of one made out of metal: